83 former D.C. federal prosecutors support changes to address racial bias

 In their 10-page memo to Sherwin, 32 Black federal prosecutors outlined changes they said would help ensure that prosecutors make the fairest decisions, void of nonlegal influences and biases.

-They called for implicit bias training for prosecutors and for a new focus on alternatives to incarceration.
+They called for implicit-bias training for prosecutors and for a new focus on alternatives to incarceration.

 They said the job of a prosecutor should not be confined to an office or courtroom.
 Prosecutors, they said, should develop relationships in the communities they serve, attending meetings and events.
 And prosecutors should be required to visit the city’s jail to better understand the impact on those who are locked up.